 Enjoy the balance of the day at leisure to explore the town independently.
 Accommodations: Eberwein Hotel or similar.
 Breakfast provided.

-Optional Excursion: You can also enjoy an optional scenic flight over Swakopmund.
+Optional Excursion: Swakopmund Flyover.
+You can also enjoy an optional scenic flight over Swakopmund.
 Fly east via the "Moon Landscape" along the Swakop riverbed crossing the Oasis Graonikontes.
 Pass over the "sea" of shifting sand dunes to the coast at Conception bay, and view the wrecks of the passenger liner "Eduard Bohlen" stranded in 1909 and the "Shaunee" stranded in 1976.
 See the long wall of the Namib Dunes, Sandwich Harbor wetlands and the coastal salt mines, attracting thousands of birds.
-This optional excursion can only be purchased locally.
+This optional excursion must be purchased locally.
 Breakfast provided.

 Day 10: Sossusvlei.
 Discover the stunning lunar landscape of the rocky granite valley known as "Moon Valley" as you drive toward the Namib Desert.
 Proceed through the southern region of the Namib Naukluft Park, the Kuiseb Canyon, and the Gaub Pass before arriving at your lodge.
 Accommodations: Namib Desert Lodge or similar.
 Breakfast & dinner provided.

 Day 11: Sossusvlei.
 Set out this morning to view one of the most spectacular sights in all of Namibia—the massive Sossusvlei sand dunes, reported to be the highest sand dunes in the world.
 Watch as the strong colors of these majestic red dunes change with the sun, making for excellent photo opportunities.
 Breakfast & dinner provided.